kakavi/metabase/README.md

 # Contributing

-To get started with a development installation of the Metabase, follow the instructions at our [Developers Guide](docs/developers-guide.md).
+To get started with a development installation of the Kenga Analytics, follow the instructions at our [Developers Guide](docs/developers-guide.md).

 Then take a look at our [Contribution Guide](docs/contributing.md) for information about our process and where you can fit in!

 Talk to other contributors [in our Gitter room](https://gitter.im/metabase/metabase).

 # Internationalization
-We want Metabase to be avaliable in as many languages as possible.
+We want Kenga Analytics to be avaliable in as many languages as possible.
 See what translations are avaliable and help contribute to internationalization using our project [over at POEditor](https://poeditor.com/join/project/ynjQmwSsGh)

 # Extending and Deep Integrations

-Metabase also allows you to hit our Query API directly from Javascript to integrate the simple analytics we provide with your own application or third party services to do things like:
+Kenga Analytics also allows you to hit our Query API directly from Javascript to integrate the simple analytics we provide with your own application or third party services to do things like:

 * Build moderation interfaces
 * Export subsets of your users to third party marketing automation software